MeowcaTheoRange/Dizzy-AU/README.md

 Thank you for heeding these warnings.

+## What is the Dizzy AU?

+The Dizzy AU is a Sonic AU, where the only conflict around is the conflict of absolute boredom.

+It's a slice-of-life "RP" story ran by MeowcaTheoRange.
+It's not very interesting, only bringing low-lit grammar and barely any newlines.

 ## Where's the story??

 Any story format that'll interest you as a **casual reader** would probably be in `story/human-readable`.